 USING YOUR NEW THERAPY BALLS

-Welcome to the More Life Health therapy balls support page!
+Welcome to the More Life Health Therapy Balls Support Page!

 On this page, you will find:

-Printable exercise demonstration, which you can print off and take anywhere.
+Printable exercise demonstrations you can take anywhere.

-So, let’s get using them!
+So, let’s get started!

 HOW TO USE YOUR NEW THERAPY BALLS

-HAND AND FINGER EXERCISES WITH THERAPY BALLS
+HAND/FINGER EXERCISES WITH THERAPY BALLS

-These exercises are designed to help improve the strength and dexterity of your hands, forearms and fingers.
+These exercises are designed to help improve the strength and dexterity of your hands, forearms, and fingers.

 Remember to perform the exercises slowly and deliberately, focusing on squeezing with as much strength as you can without causing pain or discomfort.